-In the last chapter, we gave each
+In the previous chapter we gave each

 pre